 What is the most powerful sentence in existence?

-As you might imagine, tattoos were one of the big Not No But Hell Nos in my circles growing up.
+Tattoos were one of the big Not No But Hell Nos in my circles growing up.
 I never really understood the objection, even with the whole "body as temple" mindset.
 Doesn't it make sense to decorate your temple as you see fit?
-I got my first ink as a very generous … Continue reading Why I’m a Big Fan of Ink
+I got my first ink as a very generous deal in 2014.
+I … Continue reading Why I’m a Big Fan of Ink (updated)

 (A family member was hospitalized tonight, so this post is later than I'd planned.)
 January 20th, 2017, is unfurling.
 In mere hours, our 45th president will be sworn in.
 I love my country, and so (not "but," for it is because I love America that) I am afraid.
 I am disappointed, I am angry, and … Continue reading Raise Your Voice